foosel/foosel/README.md

 ### Hi there 👋

-- 👩‍💻 My name is Gina Häußge, but I also listen to my nickname foosel 😉
+- 👩‍💻 My name is Gina Häußge, but I also answer to my nickname foosel 😉
 - 🐙 I'm the maintainer of [OctoPrint](https://github.com/OctoPrint/OctoPrint) and you can [support my work on that here](https://support.octoprint.org)
 - 🔗 My home on the net is [foosel.net](https://foosel.net)
 - 📫 You can reach me by mail at [gina@octoprint.org](mailto:gina@octoprint.org)